tfmortie/setvaluedprediction/README.md

-# Set-valued prediction in multi-class classification
+# Uncertainty-aware classification by means of set-valued predictions

-Module for utility-based set-valued prediction in (hierarchical) multi-class classification.
+Module for utility-based set-valued prediction in flat and hierarchical classification.

 ## Description

-This package provides various set-valued predictors for flat and hierarchical multi-class classification with support for Scikit-learn and PyTorch.
+This package provides different set-valued predictors for flat and hierarchical classification with support for Scikit-learn and PyTorch.

+**TODO**: implementation for multi-label classification.

-## Installation
+## Usage

 ## Experiments paper(s)